 Infinity Farm | Baco, Oriental Mindoro

-Infinity Farm, announced our guide.
-In 1-2-3, my eyeballs compulsively rolled of what was ahead of the road—-a place probably adorned with all the sickly sweetness promise of forever, of boundless love & eternity.
+INFINITY FARM, announced our guide.
+In 1-2-3, my eyeballs compulsively rolled of what was ahead of the road.
+It could probably be a place adorned with all the sickly sweetness promise of forever, of boundless love & eternity.
+Yaiks!

-Baco in Oriental Mindoro keeps a gem called Infinity Farm.
+Baco in Oriental Mindoro keeps a cold spot called Infinity Farm.

 After bouts of dust that clouded my usual word antics for abstract ideas, I was aghast with excesses of beauty around me.
 No, there was no farm of cattle or vegetable.
 No heart or cupid cutouts.